UrbsLab/STREAMLINE/docs/source/cluster.md

 Edit the multiprocessing section of the config file according to your needs.

 The multiprocessing section has four parameters that need to be defined.
-1. `run_parallel`: Flag to run parallel processing in local job, overridden if `run_cluster` is defined.
+1. `run_parallel`: Flag to run parallel processing in local job, overridden if `run-cluster` is defined.
 2. `reserved_memory`: memory reserved per job
-3. `run_cluster`: flag for type of cluster, by far the most important parameter discussed in detail below.
+3. `run-cluster`: flag for type of cluster, by far the most important parameter discussed in detail below.
 4. `queue`: the partition queue used for job submissions.

 The `run_cluster` parameter is the most important parameter here.